Decoding Generalization from Memorization in Deep Neural Networks

-An open question arising in this context is about the detailed mechanisms that lead to poor generalization in models trained with shuffled labels.
-A natural hypothesis governing such mechanisms, stated informally, is that, during training, the network organizes class-conditional representations, in a manner suited to doing well on the (corrupted) training data.
-Since this data is significantly noisy, on being given unseen data with true labels, it fundamentally lacks the ability to have good prediction performance, leading to poor generalization.
-An alternative hypothesis is that layerwise representations in the network retain the ability to generalize easily, but that the network somehow chooses to readout in favor of high training accuracy in a manner that incidentally causes poor generalization performance.
-A corollary to this alternative hypothesis is that one ought to be able to construct a decoder for the outputs of the network's layers that does well on the corrupted training data, while also having good generalization, i.e. high test set accuracy.
+An open question arising in this context is about the detailed mechanisms that lead to poor generalization to true labels in models trained with shuffled labels, i.e. models that memorize.
+A natural hypothesis governing such mechanisms, stated informally, is that, during training, the network organizes its internal representations in all layers, in a manner suited to doing well on the (corrupted) training data.
+Since this data is significantly noisy, on being given unseen data with true labels, it fundamentally lacks the ability to have good prediction performance, leading to poor generalization to true labels.
+An alternative hypothesis is that layerwise representations on a subset\footnote{It is indeed possible that certain layers of the network have representations that are significantly more generalizable to true labels than others and these layers may be early or later layers.} of the layers in the network retain significantly more ability to generalize to true labels, than the model, but that the network somehow chooses to readout in favor of high training accuracy in a manner that incidentally causes poor generalization to true labels.
+A consequence of this alternative hypothesis is that one ought to be able to construct a decoder (i.e. a probe) for the outputs of such layers that has better generalization performance on true labels.